simply-nicky/pyrost/docs/reference/cxi_ref.rst

 the information provided by a protocol, a loader class requires the following
 attributes:

-* `policy` : loading policy for each attribute enlisted in protocol.
+* `policy` : Loading policy for each attribute enlisted in protocol.
 If it's True, the corresponding attribute will be loaded.
-* `load_paths` : list of extra CXI file paths, where the loader will look for the data field.
+* `load_paths` : List of extra CXI file paths, where the loader will look for the data field.

 .. note::